LashaBint/andyson-2021/index.md

 		<div class="section">
 			<h2>Happy Birthday Andyson!!</h2>
 			&nbsp;
-			<h3>You are Amazing and your Birthday is a great day to remind you of just how much you mean to us!</h3>
+			<h3>You are an Amazing person and your Birthday is a great day to remind you of just how much you mean to us!</h3>
 			&nbsp;
 			<p class="center">
 				<img class="andy" src="images/andyson.jpg" />